-In early 2006, East Asian regionalism looks like it will be built on four pillars: the China-ASEAN FTA, the Japan-ASEAN bilaterals, the Korea-ASEAN FTA, and AFTA.
-The Japan-Korea FTA is looking unlikely as of January 2006, but if it does get done, it will form a fifth pillar and certainly trigger another round of domino effects.
-In short, trade relations in East Asia are a mess, or more precisely, it looks like they may soon become a mess since virtually no discriminatory liberalisation has yet occurred in the region.
+In early 2006, East Asian regionalism looked likely to be built on four pillars: the PRC-ASEAN FTA, the Japan-ASEAN bilaterals, the Korea-ASEAN FTA, and AFTA.
+The Japan-Korea FTA looked unlikely as of December 2006, but if it does get done, it will form a fifth pillar and certainly trigger another round of domino effects.
+In short, trade relations in East Asia are a mess, or more precisely, it looks like they may soon become a mess as virtually no discriminatory liberalization has yet occurred in the region.
 AFTA is not used and the other FTAs have only just started cutting tariffs.
 If commitments are followed, however, things will soon change.
-All the signed FTAs promise to eliminate bilateral tariffs in 5 years (by the end of 2010; 2015 for the poorer ASEANs).
-If that actually happens, discrimination will emerge in a big way.
+All the signed FTAs promise to eliminate bilateral tariffs in 5 years (by the end of 2010; 2015 for ASEAN's CMLV members).
+If that happens, discrimination will emerge in a big way.